KDAB/KDChart/README.md

 Using KD Chart
 ==============
 KD Chart requires Qt5.15.0 or newer, and a compiler with C++11 support.
+Qt6 support is added starting with KD Chart version 3.0, and requires a compiler with C++17 support.

 See [INSTALL.txt](INSTALL.txt) for installation instructions using CMake.